LogoLogo

 As well as the Game Id, the master script also defines which game object is the main player character.
 In this case the 'Player Url' property is pointing to the 'player' game object within the main.collection.

 A prototype is a sort of blueprint for creating game objects.
 Factories then reproduce these prototypes.
-You will notice three factories within the main.collection's 'go' game object:
+You will notice four factories within the main.collection's 'go' game object:

 1. catfactory